 “If you employ someone who does not have this right, you can face a large fine and risk a criminal offence.”

 Assuming there are no problems with this, you’ll need to provide an employment contract to your employee as well as any relevant policies.

-“The contract is the most important document between the parties and sets out important information such as workplace, hours, pay, holiday, sick leave, confidentiality, and whether there are any restrictions upon leaving, such as not working for a competitor for a period of time,” says Johnson.
+“The contract is the most important document between the parties and sets out important information such as workplace, hours, pay, holiday, sick leave, confidentiality, and whether there are any restrictions upon leaving, such as not working for a competitor for a period of time,” says Jane.

 This includes paid holiday, sick leave and maternity/paternity pay, as well as providing staff with a written statement covering the terms of their employment.

 All employees and workers have a statutory right to receive a statement of employment particulars from day one of their employment, and the statement must contain specific information outlined within the Employment Rights Act 1996.

 If you don’t provide a statement, or if a statement is provided which doesn’t contain the required information, this could lead to the employee making a reference to an employment tribunal to determine their terms of employment.

 Before your new employee starts, make sure you’ve got a plan in place that includes the meetings they’ll be expected to attend and the training that you want them to undergo.